mulot/SubnetCalc/README.md

 # SubnetCalc
 Subnet Calculator for MacOS

-What's New in version 2.1:
+What's New in version 2.2:
-- FLSM (Fixed Length Subnet Mask) support
-- VLSM (Variable Length Subnet Mask) support
+- Can change the VLSM Subnet Name by editing the corresponding column
-- Export FSLM result in a CSV file
-- Export VSLM result in a CSV file
+- Add Hosts Range and Broadcast columns to the VLSM view
+- Add Hosts Range and Broadcast VLSM infos to the exported CSV file

 For more information: http://subnetcalc.mulot.org